Poori99/Full-Stack-Project---Frontend/README.md

 # Full Stack Project - Frontend

-This is a simple CRUD Application build using SpringBoot and Reactjs
+This is a simple CRUD Application build using SpringBoot and Reactjs and MySQL

 ## Getting Started
 1. **Clone the Repository**: